Improved Smoothed Analysis of Multiobjective Optimization: Non-zero-preserving Perturbations

-Let~$(I^*, A^*)$ be the $(V, I)$-certificate of~$x$ and let~$J \supseteq I^*$ be a tuple of pairwise distinct indices.
-We consider the following variant of the \tWitness\ function that uses information about~$x$ given by the index tuple~$J$, the bit matrix~$A = A^*|_J$ with columns $a^{(d)}, \ldots, a^{(0)}$, a shift vector~$u$ and the $\e$-box~$B = B_V(x-u)$ instead of vector~$x$ itself.
+Let $(I_0, A_0)$ be the $(V, I)$-certificate of~$x$ and let $J \supseteq I_0$ be a tuple of pairwise distinct indices.
+As mentioned before, our goal is to execute the \tWitness function without revealing the entire matrix~$V$.
+For this we consider the following variant of the \tWitness function given as Algorithm~\ref{algorithm:Witness simulation} that uses information about~$x$ given by the index tuple~$J$, the matrix $A = A_0|_J$ with columns $a^{(d)}, \ldots, a^{(0)}$, a shift vector~$u$ and the $\e$-box $B = B_V(x-u)$ instead of vector~$x$ itself.
 The meaning of the shift vector will become clear when we analyze the probability of certain events.
-We will see that not all information about~$V$ needs to be revealed to execute the new \tWitness\ function, i.e., we have some randomness left which we can use later.
-With the choice of the shift vector we can control which information needs to be revealed for executing the \tWitness\ function. \Witness{V, J, A, B, u}
+We will see that not all information about~$V$ needs to be revealed to execute the new \tWitness function, i.e., we have some randomness left which we can use later.
+With the choice of the shift vector we can control which information has to be revealed for executing the \tWitness function.